jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 I have no particular loyalty to any one derma roller.
 Here is the link to the one I use, but as long as they meet the following criteria, any derma roller will do. \[[Microneedle Roller with 540, 1.5mm Titanium Needles](https://amzn.to/3GvZ4PW)\]

-There are only 2 things you need to look for when picking on a derma roller.&nbsp;
+There are only 2 things you need to look for when picking on a derma roller.

 ### Length of roller needles

 Follow the study protocol and try using a 1.5 mm length titanium or stainless steel needles.
 Your goal to stimulate hair growth.
 If you read the explanation of the how microneedling works, you know that you need to puncture the skin surface.
 If you skipped it, maybe go back.
 I swear it's not that thick.

-A 1.5mm needle will penetrate deeper into the skin, stimulating blood flow, triggering more growth factor, and causing more of the signaling changes in your scalp to stimulate hair regrowth.&nbsp;
+A 1.5mm needle will penetrate deeper into the skin, stimulating blood flow, triggering more growth factor, and causing more of the signaling changes in your scalp to stimulate hair regrowth.

 ### Size of rollers